kanumuri9593/YVLegendView/README.md

 ```swift
 AddLegendView(LegendInfoFeed:MultipleLegendFeed)
 ```
-Thats it its done you can reuse this View in multiple maps with custom layers and fell free to customize the files according to your need
+ It's done you can reuse this View in multiple maps with custom layers and fell free to customize the files according to your need

 ## Author